-Section 7: Family Needs/Community Relations Response Description A. Do you have regular events to engage parents with teachers?
-Yes Current: We have an Open House night in the Fall, parent/teacher conferences twice a year, and host events at the school such as academic awards ceremonies, concerts, and athletic events.
-We also will have a family engagement night in the Spring to highlight student learning opportunities.
+Response Description Yes Current: We have an Open House night in the Fall, parent/teacher conferences twice a year, and host events at the school such as academic awards ceremonies, concerts, and athletic events.
+We also will have a family engagement night (ESSER funded) in the Spring to highlight student learning opportunities.
 Desired: We need funding that allows current building practices to remain in place.
-B. What types of caregiver training programs (teaching guardians how to give students help with homework, use technology that students will be required to use, etc.) are provided?
 Current: At our Open House night in the fall, we have training sessions for parents on how to use our grading program and how to use Google Classroom.
 We also have a transition night for our 8th grade students and a transition night for incoming 5th grade students.
 Desired: We need to maintain all existing training, but many of the factors that keep students from learning optimally are linked to what is happening in the home.
-Better resources for families struggling with substance or mental health issues are needed.
-C. Do you have an active Site Council?
-Yes Current: Our SITE council meets six times a year to provide feedback on the school improvement process.
-Desired: Better attendance and community involvement is needed.
-D. Do you have active PTO, PTA, Booster Club, or other organizations with parent leadership?
-Yes Current: Our PTO is active and meets quarterly.
+Better resources for families Yes struggling with substance or mental health issues are needed.
+Current: Our SITE council meets six times a year to provide feedback on the school improvement process.
+Desired: Better attendance and community involvement is Yes needed.
+Current: Our PTO is active and meets quarterly.
 They raise funds and provide needed items for our students and staff.
+Yes

 Desired: We would benefit from community outreach to increase PTO membership and attendance.
 E. What types of communication exists with families?
 Is it adequate?
 Yes Current: A weekly calendar with school updates is emailed home weekly.
 We have a newsletter that is emailed out monthly.
 We also provide information through our school website and Facebook page.
 Our grading system is able to be accessed in real time by parents.
 We have postcards that we mail home to communicate positive behaviors or improvements shown by students and we frequently call or email home concerns.
 Desired: We would benefit from more technology to relay important information.
 For instance, a marquee outside our building would provide us an opportunity to relay important information.
 We would also benefit from better equipment in our gym to allow us to present information to parents in a better format when they are on site.
 Speaker systems for the gym and football field would make communication easier when parents are attending our events.
 F. What types of communication/social media exists with your community?
 Is it adequate?
 Current: We have an active Facebook page and school website for our community members.
 Individual teachers create Twitter accounts for updates in the classroom.
 Desired: We need parents and community members to consistently check these forms of communication.

 Section 8: School Data Response Description

-A. Building Attendance Rate 90.7%
+A. Building Attendance Rate 93.6%

-B. Building Chronic Absenteeism Rate 33.5%
+B. Building Chronic Absenteeism Rate 19.4%

 C. District Chronic Absenteeism Rate 32.8%

 D. District Graduation Rate 86.6%

-E. District Dropout Rate 2.4%

-What is our building graduation rate NA NA

-2. What is our building dropout rate?
-NA NA

-3. What is our average comprehensive ACT score?
+E. District Dropout Rate 2.4% 1.
+What is our building graduation rate NA NA 2.
+What is our building dropout rate?
+NA NA 3.
+What is our average comprehensive ACT score?
 NA NA